The Orlicz-Gauss image problem for pseudo-cones and its associated spherical optimal transport: Existential results on compact sets

 Finally, the dominated convergence theorem leads to the desired conclusion. \end{proof}

-Now, by the direct variational methods, we can obtain the existence results on compact domains. \begin{theorem} Let $\eta\subset\Omega_C$ be compact, $\mu$ be a nonzero finite Borel measure on $\eta$, and $\phi$ be a positive continuous function on $(0,+\infty)$.
+Now, by the variational method, we obtain existence results on compact domains. \begin{theorem} Let $\eta\subset\Omega_C$ be compact and $\mu$ be a nonzero finite Borel measure on $\eta$.
 Then, there exists a $K\in\mathcal{K}^*(C,\eta)$ such that

 \end{theorem} \begin{proof} By Lemma \ref{The-lower-bound-estimate}, there exists a $\delta>0$, such that $b(K)>\delta$ for any $K\in ps(C)$ with $\mathcal{E}(K)=1$.
 We define the function